K. J. McDaniels: Greensboro Swarm (2020–2021)

 On February 22, 2020, the Greensboro Swarm acquired the returning right to McDaniels from the Oklahoma City Blue in exchange for the returning right to Zach Smith and a first-round pick in the 2020 NBA G League Draft.
 Six days later on February 28, 2020, the Greensboro Swarm announced that McDaniels was added to their roster.
 He rejoined the team for the 2020–21 season.

 On July 18, 2021, McDaniels signed with Formosa Taishin Dreamers of the P. League+.
 On September 22, his contract was terminated due to his pregnant wife.

 NLEX Road Warriors (2021–2022)

 In November 2021, McDaniels signed with NLEX Road Warriors of the PBA.

 Killer 3's (2022)

 On May 25, 2022, McDaniels was drafted by the Killer 3's with the eighteenth overall pick of the 2022 BIG3 draft.

 Meralco Bolts (2022–2023)

 On October 31, 2022, McDaniels signed with the Meralco Bolts of the PBA to replace Johnny O'Bryant III as the team's import for the 2022–23 PBA Commissioner's Cup.
 In December 2022, he returned with the team as their import for the 2023 PBA Governors' Cup.

-Pelita Jaya (2023–present)
+Pelita Jaya (2023–2025)

 In December 2023, McDaniels signed with the Pelita Jaya of the Indonesian Basketball League (IBL).
 In December 2024, he returned to the Pelita Jaya for the 2025 IBL season.

+Marinos de Anzoátegui (2026)

+In April 2026, McDaniels signed with the Venezuelan team, Marinos de Anzoátegui, for their upcoming season.
+He led his team towards the finals.
+In Game 5, McDaniels recorded 16 points and 5 rebounds in a 82-65 series-clinching victory over Guaiqueríes de Margarita.